dnabeast/tabmenu/readme.md

 </ul>
 ```

-### Submenus
+### Sub-menus

-Add a tab and the menu item will be come a submenu.
+Add a tab and the menu item will become a sub-menu.

 ```
 @menu